James Outman Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets have the 11th-ranked team ERA across all league pitching staffs (4.14).
+- The Mets have the 14th-ranked team ERA among all MLB pitching staffs (4.22).

-- Mets pitchers combine to give up 25 total home runs at a rate of 1.5 per game (fourth-most in the league).
+- Mets pitchers combine to surrender the second-most home runs in baseball (27 total, 1.5 per game).

-- Megill gets the start for the Mets, his fourth of the season.
-He is 3-0 with a 2.25 ERA and 13 strikeouts through 16 2/3 innings pitched.
+- Scherzer gets the start for the Mets, his fourth of the season.
+He is 2-1 with a 4.41 ERA and 14 strikeouts in 16 1/3 innings pitched.

-- In his most recent time out on Wednesday against the San Diego Padres, the right-hander tossed five innings, giving up two earned runs while surrendering three hits.
+- His last appearance was in relief on Sunday when the right-hander tossed 2/3 innings against the Oakland Athletics while allowing hits.

-- In three games this season, the 27-year-old has a 2.25 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .207 to opposing hitters.
+- The 38-year-old has amassed a 4.41 ERA and 7.7 strikeouts per nine innings in three games this season, while giving up a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.